Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide-v111.md

 ### Recommendations

-* Upgrade this image by simple reruning the build process.
+* Upgrade this image by simple rerunning the build process.
 It will pull the newest version (`5.7.25-1debian9`)of the official image.

 ### (Optional) Manual method of reviewing image
 * `docker run -p 3306:3306 -it --rm islandoracollabgroup/isle-mysql:1.1 bash`